 Saturday, April 21 – We will meet at the Golden Pond Visitor Center at 9am for a meet and greet.
-There will be a buddy inspection of the bikes starting at 9:30am – we’ll draw names for the inspection.
+There isn’t a lot of room to park here, so please try to park away from the Visitor Center doors if possible.
+A buddy inspection of the bikes will start at 9:30am – we’ll draw names.
+I’m pretty confident that our bikes will be in top shape, so this is a great opportunity to meet other riders and their bikes.
 I will have some repair/adjustment tools, chain lube, floor pump, and some spare tubes and patches.
 Hopefully no major repairs will be needed before (or after, for that matter) the ride.
+The plan is to head out around 10am.

-If folks are up for it, on the way through Aurora, we could stop at the LBL Moonshne distillery and sample some ‘shine.
+If folks are up for it, on the way through Aurora we could stop at the LBL Moonshine distillery to sample some ‘shine.
 Might have to rename this to the Moonshine and Tobacco Tour, though.

 Sunday, April 22 – We will meet at the North Visitor center at 9am.
 The buddy inspection will start by 9:30am.
 There are nice singletrack routes in LBL (Land Between the Lakes) too, for those of you that enjoy that kind of riding.
 Several trails branch off the Canal Loop Trail, some more challenging than others.
-Fire roads split off the Trace, so there are plenty to choose from.
+Fire roads split off all along the Trace, so there are plenty to choose from.
+Unlike yesterday, there isn’t a planned route – just use the maps and have a good ride.
+We’ll plan to meet back at the North Visitor center somewhere around 2pm.

 LBL Maps – scroll down to the Trail Maps section.